Emrul-Hasan-Emon/A2ZSuperShop-E-commerce-Site/README.md

 # Lessons
 1. Introduction
 2. Install tools
 3. Create React App
+    1. First create a folder named ASS
+    2. Then enter into that folder by following command cd ASS
+    3. Then create a react app by following command create-react-app frontend -> Here frontend is the folder which will contain all the code for frontend desgining.

 4. Create Git Repository
 5. List Products
+    1. First create data.js file inside frontend folder.
-    1. Create Product Array
+    2. Create Product Array name products which will contain several objects of products.
-    2. Add Product Images
+    3. Add Product Images
-    3. Render Products
-    4. Style Products
+    4. Render Products
+    5. Style Products by CSS in index.css file inside frontend folder.

 6. Add routing.
 It means when click to any link where the routing will take place.
     1. First we need to install react router dom.
-For that we have a command/ npm i react-router-dom
+For that we have a command. npm i react-router-dom
     2. For routing we have to keep every thing of app.js inside BrowseRouter Tag
     3. Then we have to import BrowseRouter from react-router-dom
     4. After that we set routing for home page name HomeScreen and for product details page named ProductScreen
     5. We replaced <a> with <Link> tag because for avoiding refresh operation.

 7. Create Node.JS Sserver
     1. Create  folder named backend inside A2ZSuperShop